The Peach Drop has been a time-honored New Year's Eve tradition in Atlanta.

 Here’s a look back on the New Year’s tradition.

 The Peach Drop, which first began in 1989, was always an all-day party with food, music and the Times Square-style dropping of a giant peach.
 The event attracted about 100,000 people annually to the festivities, which were long held at Underground Atlanta.

-But with the sale of Underground Atlanta to a South Carolina real estate firm last year, the forever home of the Peach Drop has ushered in a new home for the beloved NYE destination.
+But with the sale of Underground Atlanta to a South Carolina real estate firm, the forever home of the Peach Drop was ushered in a new home for the beloved NYE destination.

 The Peach is everything.